 I am both scientifically-minded and close to the land, Cartesian and sensitive to the art of living.
-I decided very early to fulfil my childhood dream by specialising in the field of spirits.
+I decided very early to fulfill my childhood dream by specializing in the field of spirits.

 I do not know exactly what I would have been if not a Cellar Master.

 But there are other things in my life than cognac!
-I am a fervent lover of nature, trekking (to follow the rhythm of the seasons) and photography: seeking the right moment and focus to fix an image of beauty.
+I am a fervent lover of nature, trekking (to follow the rhythm of the seasons), and photography: seeking the right moment and focus on fixing an image of beauty.

 15. These days it’s not common trend to work for only one company for a decade or longer; what is your opinion about it?

-Our work requests a long and intensive work (several years), aside to the current cellar master and the tasting comity.
-As we are responsible for the future and the next generations, I do not see my role as a job, but as a mission to preserve the style.
+Our work requests a long and intensive work (several years), aside from the current cellar master and the tasting comity.
+As we are responsible for the future and the next generations, I do not see my role as a job but as a mission to preserve the style.